 The experienced, interdisciplinary Knapp rehabilitation staff knows the importance of patient and family as valuable members of the team They partner with the patient and family to plan progress by maximizing function, preventing complications, teaching compensatory strategies for persons’ activity limitations and by assisting with planning for a safe discharge.

 The rehabilitation physician provides program management for each patient served.
 Other hospital physicians may be involved during the rehabilitation program to manage medical or surgical care.

 A pre-admission evaluation is conducted before admission to the Knapp inpatient rehab program.
 This evaluation is done by a physician who specializes in rehabilitation medicine.
-To ask questions about a referral to Knapp or to begin the evaluation process, contact contact the program manager at 612-873-8544.
+To ask questions about a referral to Knapp or to begin the evaluation process, contact the admissions coordinator at 612-873-3585.

 - Age 13 or older

 - Ability (endurance and energy) and willingness to participate in at least 3 hours of therapy each day